-Like the original, the reanimated Laurier BBQ is serving up a menu of rotisserie chicken meals with fries, coleslaw, and gravy, as well as a host of salads, sandwiches, and desserts, including reproductions of the restaurant’s near-legendary moka and carrot cakes.
-Tremblay previously told Eater that to recreate the dishes the team has enlisted the help of a focus group comprised of former patrons, as well as the expertise of someone who had once worked there.
+Like the original, the reanimated Laurier BBQ serves a menu of rotisserie chicken meals with fries, coleslaw, and gravy, as well as a host of salads, sandwiches, and desserts, including reproductions of the restaurant’s near-legendary moka and carrot cakes.
+Tremblay previously told Eater that to recreate the dishes, the team enlisted the help of a focus group comprised of former patrons, as well as the expertise of someone who had once worked there.

 Though Shiller and Lavy once held the trademark to Laurier BBQ, it seems to have been abandoned in 2018.
 However, the pair filed a second application for it in 2017, which has been accepted and formalized, but seems to still be under examination for approval, according to information available on the Canadian Trademark database.
 In March, Tremblay told Eater that he and his partners “bought the license from them, and they are not involved in our operation.”

-Still others, who seem to be intimately familiar with the original’s menu, questioned the absence of certain items, including its sugar and coconut cream pies, and vegetable and French onion soups.
-It seems that those can rest assured: Tremblay told Tastet that they’ve opened with a pared-down menu of classics, but that once they are able to faithfully replicate other dishes, those, too, will be added to the roster.
+Still, others, who seem intimately familiar with the original’s menu, questioned the absence of certain items, including its sugar and coconut cream pies and vegetable and French onion soups.
+It seems that those can rest assured: Tremblay told Tastet that they’ve opened with a pared-down menu of classics, but that once they can faithfully replicate other dishes, those, too, will be added to the roster.

-Laurier BBQ is open Wednesday to Sunday 4 to 8 p.m. at 231 St-Viateur West.
+Laurier BBQ is open from 4 p.m. to 8 p.m.
+Wednesday to Sunday at 231 St-Viateur West.